rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

 ## Starting The Gem

-The first step to start is to install the rsgem, this is able to do easily by running `$ gem install rsgem`.
-After we have the gem installed, we have to run `$ rsgem new [name]`, with the name that we want for our gem.
-In particular, in this blog, we will be running the command `$ rsgem new blog_gem`, and this will generate a project with the following structure:
+The first step here is to install the rsgem by running `$ gem install rsgem`.
+Once the gem is installed, we have to run `$ rsgem new [name]`, with the name that we want for our gem included.
+In this blog, we will pay close attention to running the command `$ rsgem new blog_gem`, as this will generate a project with the following structure:

 <img src="images/rsgem_structure.png"
      alt="Blog Gem"